 Step 1: Register for the training and event.
-Teams can use their own robotics kit or purchase a kit supplied by RoboGames for $125.
-You are able to purchse the kit as you register.
+Teams who have their own robotics kit can still register for this event!

 Step 2: Provide further information that the organizers need to set you up.
 All teams must have an adult mentor who will be actively supporting the team as they design, build and program their robot.
 You can come back to do this later but don't forget.

-Step 3: If you have purchased a robotics kit for yourself or your team, you will be able to pick it up in your community at a central location.
-Stay tuned for drop off points.
+Step 3: If you have purchased a robotics kit for yourself or your team, you can now pick it up in your community at a central location.
+Your drop off points.

 Create and Train!

 Build your robot creation and then training it in preparation for RoboGames.
-Instruction and training will take place at your own pace using virtual sessions developed by Brad Pommen, Nelson Tech Club President.
+Instruction and training will take place at your own pace using online sessions developed by Brad Pommen, Nelson Tech Club President.